 For women the issue is more emotional than sexual.
 They want to touch a lover to demonstrate affection.
 They want a lover to touch them to know that they are attractive and that a lover wants to enjoy their body.
 Ideally a woman only allows someone to touch her genitals when she is in love.

 Foreplay has always existed, in the sense that men have always enjoyed groping and fondling women’s bodies because it assists with their own arousal.
 Foreplay was never intended to be for the woman’s benefit.
 The activity was called ‘foreplay’ once research findings indicated that most women do not orgasm from intercourse.
-Thereafter it was assumed that a male partner should provide the stimulation a woman needs for orgasm.
+Thereafter it was suggested that a man (as the proactive agent in heterosexual relationships) should assist a woman by providing the stimulation she might need for orgasm.
+The clitoris was the key anatomy identified by researchers but this was never confirmed by heterosexual couples in the general population.

 Foreplay makes no sense because of the array of female body parts involved.
 The clitoris is simply one that was added as a result of Kinsey’s finding that it was involved in female orgasm.
 No one wondered why women could not provide their own stimulation with a lover.
 If women were aroused they would be motivated to stimulate themselves.
 Foreplay does not assist with female arousal but it does bring some variety into sex, which is incredibly boring for women if it always focuses on intercourse.